RayanSf18/RayanSf18/README.md

-Olá! 👋
+Hi There! 👋

-👨‍💻 Sobre Mim
+👨‍💻 About Me

-- 📘 Atualmente, focado em dev back end com Java Spring
+- 📘 Currently focused on dev back end with Java Spring
-- Adoro explorar as últimas tendências e enfrentar novos desafios.
-Cada linha de código é uma oportunidade para aprender algo novo.
+- I love exploring the latest trends and facing new challenges.
+Every line of code is an opportunity to learn something new.
-- Estudo na Universidade Anhanguera, aplicando conhecimentos para criar soluções inovadoras.
+- Study at Anhanguera University, applying knowledge to create innovative solutions.
-- Apaixonado por tecnologia e novos desafios! :sparkles:
+- Passionate about technology and new challenges! :sparkles:

-Tecnologias que domino:
+Technologies I master:

 (Java | Spring Boot | JPA | Hibernate | MySQL | PostgreSQL | MongoDb | Git | GitHub | Postman)

-📫 Contato
+📫 Contact

-Me acompanhe nas redes sociais:
+Follow me on social media:

 - Email: rayansf18@example.com
-- LinkedIn: Rayan Silva
+- LinkedIn: @RayanSilva

-Estou sempre buscando novos desafios e aprendendo novas tecnologias. :nerd_face:
+I am always looking for new challenges and learning new technologies. :nerd_face: